ejdostal/ejdostal/README.md

 - 💻 I love to learn and enjoy participating in professional events, especially data hackathons, internships, and mentorships.

 - 🐾 I love animals and have a large akkita-mix named Olaf.
-(A lot of people tell me he looks like the dog from Dogecoin. 😂🐕 )
+(A lot of people tell me he looks like the dog from Dogecoin. 😂 🐕)

 - 🎯 My goals for 2024: landing my dream job in data.
 And building a second brain in Notion!

-Feel free to contact me on Github or [LinkedIn](https://www.linkedin.com/in/erica-dostal/)!
+Feel free to contact me on [Github](https://github.com/ejdostal) or [LinkedIn](https://www.linkedin.com/in/erica-dostal/)!
 You can view my resume here.